Consumer debt and mental health

-Mental health problems as a result debt is a subject we believe is not taken as seriously it should be.
-It’s almost as if giving this subject the full coverage it deserves could open up methods and practices that well... can force a serious change that might not be popular with some organisations that profit from the industry.
+We believe mental health problems resulting from debt are not taken seriously enough.
+Giving this subject the full coverage it deserves could open up methods and practices that can force a profound change that might not be popular with some organisations that profit from the industry.

-We will never say we are experts in the subject of mental health, this is our way of providing any help or support we can to someone who is suffering.
+We will never claim to be experts in mental health; this is our way of helping or supporting someone suffering.

 Who is at risk?

 The issue with lending money is that almost anyone can borrow at any time, so absolutely anyone is at risk.
-It can really depend on factors like what is going on in a person’s life at the time, their current mental and emotional state, their knowledge of the subject, any medical ailments and their vulnerability.
+The risk can depend on factors such as what is happening in a person’s life at the time, their current mental and emotional state, their knowledge of the subject, any medical ailments, and their vulnerability.

-It is very easy to borrow, especially if you credit score is high or you have collateral.
-However, the lender generally has no idea what the borrower is using the money for or what their state of mind is currently like at the time.
+It is easy to borrow, especially if your credit score is high or you have collateral.
+However, the lender generally has no idea what the borrower is using the money for or their current state of mind.

-Payday loans were and still are a classic example of the detachment from the borrower and their personal circumstances (beyond those that qualify you to borrow that is).
-Shockingly, the Citizens Advice Bureau reported cases of teenagers taking out borrowing whilst drunk or suffering with mental health issues when the industry was at its peak.
-Before the Financial Conduct Authority capped the interest rate for Payday Loans, the interest rates were astronomical.
-It was no wonder that reports of people committing suicide due to their Payday loans debt started surfacing.
+Payday loans were, and still are, a classic example of the detachment from the borrower and their circumstances.
+Shockingly, the Citizens Advice Bureau reported cases of teenagers taking out loans whilst drunk or suffering from mental health issues when the industry was at its peak.
+Before the Financial Conduct Authority capped the interest rate for payday loans, the interest rates were astronomical.
+It was no wonder that reports of people committing suicide due to their payday loan debt started surfacing.

 What should you do if you are suffering?